wmo-im/wis2box-training/documentation/docs/en/practical-sessions/ingesting-data-for-publication.md

     ERROR - Path validation error: Could not match http://minio:9000/wis2box-incoming/new-directory/mydata.nc to dataset, path should include one of the following: ['urn:wmo:md:int-wmo-example:synop-dataset-wis2-training', 'urn:wmo:md:int-wmo-example:forecast-dataset' ...
     ```

-## Ingest & Publish using Universal plugin
+## Ingest & Publish: "Universal"-plugin

-Now that you know how to upload data to MinIO, let's try to upload data for the dataset you created in the previous practical session using the `Universal` plugin.
+Now that you know how to upload data to MinIO, let's try to upload data for the forecast dataset you created in the previous practical session that is using the "Universal"-plugin.

 Go back to the MinIO web interface in your browser, select the bucket `wis2box-incoming`, and click `Create new path`.